menu

 Because occupations involving physical labor dominate the local economy, Epes is generally considered to be a blue-collar town.
 39.05% of the Epes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Epes is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Epes who work in maintenance occupations (16.19%), sales jobs (15.24%), and management occupations (10.48%).

-Epes’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Epes’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Epes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.